Arda-Bati/Visual-Question-Answering-Project/experiment2/README.md

 To skip preprocessing after the first execution, disable 'preprocess' in the config file.

-The experiment2 does not include demo scripts.
+The experiment2 does not include demo scripts or trained model parameters.

 ## Code organization